britram/anti-pervasive/draft-iab-privsec-confidentiality-threat-02.md

 This document makes extensive use of standard security and privacy terminology; see {{RFC4949}} and {{RFC6973}}.
 Terms used from {{RFC6973}} include Eavesdropper, Observer, Initiator, Intermediary, Recipient, Attack (in a privacy context), Correlation, Fingerprint, Traffic Analysis, and Identifiability (and related terms).
 In addition, we use a few terms that are specific to the attacks discussed here:

+Passive Attack:
+: In this document, the term passive attack is used with respect to the traffic stream: a passive attack does not modify the packets in the traffic stream between two endpoints, modify the treatment of packets in the traffic stream (e.g. delay, routing), or add or remove packets in the traffic stream.
+Passive attacks are undetectable from the endpoints.

+Active Attack:
+: In constrast to a passive attack, and active attack may modify a traffic stream, at the cost of possible detection at the endpoints.

 Pervasive Attack:
 : An attack on Internet communications that makes use of access at a large number of points in the network, or otherwise provides the attacker with access to a large amount of Internet traffic; see {{RFC7258}}